Prajan-v/CardioDetect/Milestone_4/documentation/TECHNICAL_DEEP_DIVE.md

 **Architecture:** Voting Classifier ensemble of 4 models

 **Why Ensemble for Detection?**
 The UCI dataset is small (303 samples).
-Individual models on small datasets are prone to high variance—small changes in training data cause large changes in predictions.
+Individual models on small datasets are prone to high variancesmall changes in training data cause large changes in predictions.
 By combining 4 diverse models, we reduce this variance and get more stable, reliable predictions.

 **Performance:**
 - Accuracy: 91.45%